frederic-perez/AmE-dictionary/data/dictionary.md

 __alighted__ _v_
 __align__ :mute:[ali~~g~~n]
 __all bark and no bite__ _idiom_ Full of talk that is more threatening or impressive than that which one can or will actually do.
+__all ears__ _idiom_ Ready and eager to hear what one has to say; prepared to listen intently. _Tell me about your first day at the new job—I'm all ears!_
 __all in all,__ _phr_ :four: __1__ Generally; taking everything into account. __2__ Supremely important.
 __all of a sudden__ _adv_ Without warning.
 __all over the place<sup>1</sup>__ _adj_ _idiom_ Inconsistent; lacking a clear pattern; with a large amount of variation. _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._